birdplane/BISDEM/README.md

-# WingSE
+#  BISDEM

-WingSE is an under development Systems Engineering model of a flapping wing UAV used for the design and optimization of BirdPlane.
+BISDEM (BirdPlane Integrated System Design and Engineering Model) is an under development Systems Engineering model of a flapping wing UAV used for the design and optimization of BirdPlane.
 The model is built in the OpenMDAO framework.

 ## Detailed Documentation